DataDog/apps/docs/en/programming-model.md

 ## Context Data

-**Context** data provides information about the global and specific setting in which features mount in the DataDog UI.
+**Context** data provides information about the global and specific setting in which features mount in the Datadog UI.
 Context data will be provided to the SDK in several different ways:

-- When an App IFrame mounts and successfully handshakes with the DataDog UI, it will receive a set of **context** data containing basic information about the setting in which the IFrame renders.
+- When an App IFrame mounts and successfully handshakes with the Datadog UI, it will receive a set of **context** data containing basic information about the setting in which the IFrame renders.
 This context Data can be accessed with client.getContext() on the SDK client:
 ```js
 client.getContext().then((context) => {
   ...